 Annual salary / 172 contractual days x 75% x 49 days = summer salary

 A.2 Initial Placement.
-Initial salary placement for full-time faculty new hires may be at step five (5) to nine (9) on the A.1 Full-time Salary ScheduleInitial placement will be made higher than step nine (9) only in such instances where such action is deemed necessary for competitive reasons.
+Initial salary placement for full-time faculty new hires will be at step nine (9) on the A.1 Full-time Salary Schedule.
+Initial placement will be made higher than step nine (9) only in such instances where such action is deemed necessary for competitive reasons.

 A.3 Advancement Salary increases.

-There are three (3) ways to advance
+There are three (3) ways to increase annual full-time salaries:

-Increments: To receive any annual increment , a full-time faculty member is required to submit to his or her unit administrator a one to two page annual Education, Experience and Professional Development (EEPD) that includes professional development and/or district, campus, or division/program committee activities.
+Increments: To receive any annual increment towards salaryincreases, a full-time faculty member is required to submit to his or her unit administrator a one to two page annual Education, Experience and Professional Development (EEPD) that includes completed professional development and/or district, campus, or division/program committee activities.
 The report shall discuss any of the following:

-Description of activities engaged in throughout the academic year which support the faculty member’s present or future instructional assignment and professional interests.
+Description of activities engaged in throughout the previous academic year which support the faculty member’s present or future instructional assignment and professional interests.

 Discussion of how the activities will support District, college and/or divisional/program goals and objectives.

-This annual EEPD is due to the unit administrator by June 30;
+The upcoming year’s EEPD and previous year’s report on EEPD activites are due to the unit administrator by June 15 of each yearFor faculty hired after spring quarter development day, the upcoming year’s EEPD is due October 30.

+If revisions need to be made to an EEPD turned in by June 15, the due date for revisions is October 30.

-Upon completion of this report, faculty will earn a share of increment funding.
+Upon the successful completion of the activities listed in the EEPD, faculty will earn a share of increment funding.
 Approval will be assumed upon submission unless the report does not contain information about professional development as discussed above and in section A.5.
+“Successful completion” will be determined by the unit administrator.
+UA will meet with a faculty member who requests a consultation.
 Annual increases on this model will be assumed if the faculty member is not informed otherwise by the appropriate unit administrator by July 15.

 If approval is not granted by the unit administrator, appeal of the decision may be made to the appropriate vice president.
 The final decision will be made by the Vice President.